cosmos72/hyperluminal-mem/README.md

-Hyperluminal-DB
+Hyperluminal-MEM
 ===============

 Summary
 -------
-Hyperluminal-DB is a high-performance, memory-mapped object database for Common Lisp.
+Hyperluminal-MEM is a high-performance serialization/deserialization library for Common Lisp.

-It can also be used as a serialization/deserialization library.

 Features
 --------
-Hyperluminal-DB is designed and optimized for the following scenarios:
+Hyperluminal-MEM is designed and optimized for the following objectives:
-- adding persistence and transactions to Lisp objects through an easy-to-use API, without an external relational database.
-- suitable for very large datasets that can exceed available RAM.
-- perfectly suited for fast storage as RAID or Solid State Disks (SSD).
-- designed to allow high concurrency, i.e. hundreds or thousands of threads that simultaneously access the same dataset.
-- designed and optimized for extremely fast transactions - as of 2013, theoretical peak is approx. **400 millions** concurrent transactions per second, on a fast desktop computer (Intel Core i7 4770, which supports hardware memory transactions) running 64 bit SBCL.
-  - on the same hardware, micro-benchmarks exceeding **200 millions** concurrent transactions per second have been already measured in practice.
-    The speed difference is largely due to the need to make hardware transactions compatible with software ones.
+- speed: serializing and deserializing data can have sustained rates exceeding 1GB/s on a single CPU core.
-- designed for safety: it can be used on untrusted and possibly malicious data, as for example serialized packets or files received from the internet.
+- safety: it can be used on untrusted and possibly malicious data, as for example serialized packets or files received from the internet.
+- portability: the serialization format is fairly portable.
-- fairly portable file format, independent from the Lisp implementation.
-  File format only depends on endianity (small or big endian) and on user's choice between 32 and 64 bit formats.
+  It is independent from the Lisp implementation, and only depends on endianity (small or big endian) and on user's choice between 32 and 64 bit formats.
-  Conversion between small and big endian file format is trivial.
+  Conversion between small and big endian format is trivial.
-- optimized for 64 bit systems, where dataset is limited only by `mmap()` maximum size (on Linux 3.x, the limit is about 128 terabytes).
-- usable on 32 bit systems, either retaining 64 bit file format (with some performance loss), or using native 32 bit file format - fast, but has the following limitations:
-  - 100 user-defined persistent classes
-  - 16 millions instances per user-defined persistent class
-  - 256 megabytes storage per user-defined persistent class

-  In any case, on 32 bit systems the dataset size is limited by `mmap()` maximum size, usually around 1 gigabyte
+- ease of use: adding support for user-defined types is usually straightforward.

+### Latest news, 24th January 2014

+Released version 0.5.2.
+License change from GPLv3 to LLGPL!

+Older versions were bundled together with Hyperluminal-DB in a single GPLv3 package.
+Hyperluminal-DB is now a separate project, still under GPLv3.

-### Latest news, 9th February 2014
+### News, 9th February 2014

 Released version 0.5.0.

 The serialization library is tested, documented and ready to use.
 It may still contain some rough edges and small bugs.